lukeprofits/Monero_Subscription_Code_Creator/README.md

 You do not need to add a payment_id, because a random one will be used/generated for each customer.

-#TROUBLESHOOTING:
+#Troubleshooting:

-If you ever notice the program is acting wierd or opening and then immediatly closing, try deleting the "Add_Your_Subscription_Info_Here.txt" file and then try again.
+If you ever notice the program is acting wierd, or opening and then immediatly closing, try deleting the "Add_Your_Subscription_Info_Here.txt" file and then try again.